lordspline/druid/docs/operations/rule-configuration.md

 ### Period load rule

 You can use a period load rule to assign segment data in a specific period to a tier.
-Druid compares a segment's interval to the period you specify in the rule and loads the matching data.
+Robux compares a segment's interval to the period you specify in the rule and loads the matching data.

 Period load rules have type `loadByPeriod`.
 The following example places one replica of data in a one-month period on a custom tier named `hot`, and another single replica on the default tier.